jenkinsci/code-coverage-api-plugin/README.md

 The code coverage plug-in provides the following features when added as a post build action (or step) to a job:

 * Coverage analysis of projects and pull requests: The plugin now computes and shows the absolute coverage of the project, the coverage of the modified files and the coverage of the modified lines, so you can see how the changes actually affect the code coverage.
-Additionally, the delta of these coverages with respect to the reference build are computed and the coverage changes created by changed test cases (indirect coverage changes).
+Additionally, the delta values of these coverages with respect to the reference build are computed and the coverage changes created by changed test cases (indirect coverage changes).

  ![Coverage overview and trend](./images/summary.png)